×

 When we asked people why foreigners move to Managua, they responded:

 "Managua offers expats a unique and vibrant culture, with a rich history and a diverse population.
 The city is known for its beautiful landscapes, with lush green hills, volcanoes, and stunning beaches.
 The cost of living in Managua is relatively low, making it an attractive option for expats looking to stretch their budget.
 The city also offers a wide range of activities and attractions, from cultural events to outdoor activities.
-Additionally, Managua is home to a thriving expat community, providing a great opportunity to meet new people and make friends," remarked one expat living in Managua.
+Additionally, Managua is home to a thriving expat community, providing a great opportunity to meet new people and make friends," said one expat.

 About the Author